behfar/datasciencecoursera/3. Getting and Cleaning Data/Assignment/Codebook.md

 ## The R script that produced the tidy data

-[run_analysis.R] (./run_analysis.R) is the R script that produced the tidy data from the untidy data.
-The following is a summary of the steps performed by this script.
-The file itself contains more detailed comments.
+[run_analysis.R] (./run_analysis.R) is the R script that produced the tidy data from the source data.
+The following is are the steps performed by this script.
+The [run_analysis.R] (./run_analysis.R) script itself contains additional and more detailed comments.

 1. Download and unzip the file containing the Samsung Galaxy S smartphone accelerometer untidy data
 2. Read the training and test data sets from the untidy data and merge them into a combined data set